YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Signs of a crowded surgery day

 A crowded operation day usually shows itself in small details before it shows itself in a final result.
 The consultation feels shorter than expected.
 Questions are answered by different people each time.
 The hairline is drawn quickly.
-The graft number sounds fixed before the donor area is fully checked.
+The graft number sounds fixed before a full donor review.
 The patient is moved between rooms.
 The team seems to be watching the clock.

 None of those signs proves that harm will happen.
 But together, they suggest that the clinic is protecting the schedule more than the surgical plan.
 A hair transplant plan needs room to think.
 If the scalp looks different after shaving, if the donor density is lower than expected, if the hairline should be more conservative, or if the patient becomes medically unstable, the team must be able to pause and adjust.